PCSX2/pcsx2/pcsx2/Docs/Windows_Configuration_Guide/Windows_Configuration_Guide.md

 ### Language Selection
 You may choose to change the UI language of PCSX2 here.
 ![PCSX2_First_Time_Configuration.png](PCSX2_First_Time_Configuration.png)
+*Note: Translations may not be accurate or actively maintained by translators.
+If you find translation issues and want to fix them yourself, please get into contact with the PCSX2 team by opening a [thread on the PCSX2 forums](https://forums.pcsx2.net/) or an [issue on GitHub](https://github.com/PCSX2/pcsx2/issues).*

 ### Plugin Selection
 Most users running on a modern PC will be able to continue normally here without changing any settings.